Distributed Web Hosting for Web 3.0 Websites

 The CDN provider said, "we have been exploring alternative ways to resolve queries to responses that align with these attributes.
 We are proud to announce a new resolver for the Distributed Web, where IPFS content indexed by the Ethereum Name Service (ENS) can be accessed."
 A distributed website that uses IPFS can be hosted without Cloudflare.
 Still, the CDN provider has helped a lot by offering a free IPFS gateway.
 It provides a custom sub-domain that points to a website served hosted on IPFS based servers.

 HostColor (HC) has built an infrastructure to start delivering an IPFS based distributed web hosting service in all service niches including in the Dedicated Hosting and the 10 Gbps Dedicated Servers.
 We are expected to officially announce our Distributed Website plans in July 2021.
 We are in an advanced stage of building and testing our global network of IPFS nodes for Distributed Websites (dWebsite).
-HC has a cluster of IPFS server nodes in 19 locations worldwide for hosting dWebsites in 4 U.S. locations (California, New York, Illinois, and Texas), 8 European sites (UK, France, Netherlands, Sweden, Germany, Italy, Austria, and Greece), 5 locations in Asia (Tokyo, Hong Kong, Singapore, India, and Dubai), Brazil (Sao Paulo), and Australia (New South Wales).
+HC has a cluster of IPFS server nodes in 19 locations worldwide for hosting dWebsites in 4 U.S. locations (California, New York, Illinois, and Texas), 9 European sites (UK, France, Netherlands, Spain, Germany, Italy, Austria, Bulgaria, and Greece), 5 locations in Asia (Tokyo, Hong Kong, Singapore, and India), Brazil (Sao Paulo), and Australia (New South Wales).
 We will start with three service locations and will be adding others on the go throughout 2021.

 There is one more important thing to consider.
 Many welcome the distributed web as a network that increases privacy and helps us publish content while the publisher's identity is fully protected.
 The purpose of HostColor's Distributed Web Hosting services is not to offer an identity proxy shield for publishers.
 We have always tolerated free speech and the idea for an open World Wide Web.
 At the same time, we believe that publishers should be responsible for the content they create and deliver.
 The purpose of the upcoming HC Distributed Website Hosting is to offer a better and faster Web 3.0 content distribution platform.